k3jph/k3jph.github.io/docs/migration/ARCHITECTURE.md

 The editorial Writing layer is canonical in `_data/writing.yml`. `scripts/prepare-content.mjs` validates its selected essays, subjects, series, route references, and route ownership, then resolves post metadata into disposable `.generated/data/writing.json`.
 Writing pages never duplicate post titles, dates, images, excerpts, or historical status in their canonical data.

+The site-wide Subjects discovery layer is canonical in `_data/subjects.yml`.
+It selects resources by stable identifier from Writing, Scholarship, Books, Software, Teaching, and the substantively relevant portions of Service. `scripts/prepare-content.mjs` resolves the destination metadata into disposable `.generated/data/subjects.json`; Subject pages do not create canonical copies of the underlying resources.

 The presentation layer lives in `src/`: shared layouts and components, native archive pages, dynamic post/page routing, tag pagination, client-side search, RSS/Atom, and the sitemap.
 Static assets are served unchanged from `public/assets`.

 ## Publishing contract